DWI Attorney MD

 In most DWI cases, the mandatory minimum sentences are so severe that you risk very little by choosing to go to trial.
 In general, if you do go to trial, you will receive the same sentence as someone who pleaded guilty, or less.

 The prosecutor often would rather be prosecuting more important felony cases.
 The average state prosecutor will be working 15 – 30 cases at any given time alongside attorneys who are handling traffic court dockets.
-In many jurisdictions, the prosecutor is first to arrive at the courthouse will get to choose the courtroom, and their pick is often based upon the speed of the judge.
+In many jurisdictions, the prosecutor is first to arrive at the courthouse and will get to choose the courtroom, and their pick is often based upon the speed of the judge.

 Field sobriety testing was not accurately performed.
 Police officers are required to undergo training on how to perform field sobriety tests.
 However, many of these tests are performed wrong.
 For example, on the horizontal gaze nystagmus test (which involves you following the officer’s pen with your eyes), the National Highway Traffic Safety Administration manual says that if you move your head during the test, the police officer should use their free hand or a flashlight as a chin rest.
 This is rarely done.
-The manual also states that a person who is at least 50 pounds overweight should not do the walk and turn test; this is often ignored.
+The manual also states that a person who is at least 50 pounds overweight should not do the walk-and-turn test; this is often ignored.
 Finally, it is possible that the breath testing machine is not working properly.
 It has been known that readings can vary up to 50% from the actual BAC content.

 Is it possible to get a DWI for prescription medications?